madams2419/vooga/PNOTES.md

 * Physics is now a completely self contained package--that is, it's independent of all classes in the rest of the project
+* Hitbox specifications are no longer used...the image bounds are used as the hitbox.
+Because of this, the image must have very little whitespace on the edges, or it will not look good
 * Physics is accessed through three interfaces: IPhysicsEngine, IPhysicsObject and IRigidBody (not implemented yet)
 	> These interfaces allow the physics engine to be easily swapped with